Galaxy-Fall/schoolwork/README.md

 # schoolwork
-stock files for school work
+stock files for school work.

 go to the information_quality branch to get project files.